 Czech Republic Czech Republic

-The Czech Republic rises six ranks to 45th in this year’s CCPI.
-It is an overall low performer and receives low ratings in all the main CCPI categories: GHG Emissions, Renewable Energy, Energy Use, and Climate Policy.
+The Czech Republic ranks 49th in this year’s CCPI, placing it among the low performers.
+It receives a low rating in all four categories: GHG Emissions, Renewable Energy, Climate Policy, and Energy Use.

 Key Outcomes

-• The Czech Republic rises six ranks to 45th in this year’s CCPI
+• The Czech Republic ranks 49th in this year’s CCPI, placing it among the low performers

 The following national experts agreed to be mentioned as contributors for this year’s CCPI: